cirosantilli/python-cheat/fileinput/README.md

+# fileinput

 `fileinput` implements the typical POSIX / GNU interface:

-1) read from files with filenames in stdin[1:], one by one
+- read from files with filenames in stdin[1:], one by one
-2) if none is given, read from stdin.
+- if none is given, read from stdin.

 Run the tests: